theadamsabra/VocalExtractor/README.md

  The repository of Adam Sabra's Undergraduate Thesis.
 In it will contain a CNN intended to separate vocals from songs.

 ## Where is the project at now?
 I have preprocessed all the train and test data.
-I will now be studying various Deep Learning Architectures utilized for Music Source Separation and building my own versions of the model.
+I am currently building [a U-Net architetcure for Vocal Extraction.](https://pdfs.semanticscholar.org/83ea/11b45cba0fc7ee5d60f608edae9c1443861d.pdf)

 ### Checklist:
 - [x] Dataset Retrieval (DSD100)
 - [x] EDA + Data Transformation
 - [x] Preprocess all songs
-- [ ] Build and compare models to extract vocals.
+- [ ] Build and compare models to extract vocals
 - [ ] Engineer and productionize model
 - [ ] Formalize findings and write paper